 Important Information on Coronavirus and Research Ethics

 - Ethical approval does not necessarily mean that the research can go ahead.
 In addition to ethical approval, all research activity involving a physical presence on campus must be discussed and approved by individual Schools/Institutes.
 This is the responsibility of the investigators.
+If needed, you should discuss this with a relevant line manager in your Institute/School.

-- The responsibility lies with researchers to confirm that ethical approval is not required when using secondary data sources: refer to Secondary data (not requiring ethical approval) 27042020 Word Doc. before commencing research.
+- The responsibility lies with researchers to confirm that ethical approval is not required when using secondary data sources: refer to Secondary data (not requiring ethical approval) 27042020 (Word Doc). before commencing research.

 - If working remotely, data protection legislation and data management plans must be followed.
 Any researchers conducting studies involving participants should consider the implications of any IT limitations on data management plans and ensure that all research continues to comply with GDPR.
 Please contact email@example.com for further advice.